renaissance-publishing/renaissance/content/chapters/34-alternate-rules.md

       - Technically you can, but you’ll only get away with it once;
         after that, you’ll gain the depleted tag (see below).
-      - If you keep doing that every month—abusing them for obscene favors and then working the debt off—the GM might eventually decide that the members of that organization are sick your shenanigans and either dock you rep, or just suspend you outright (see below).
+      - If you keep doing that every month — abusing them for obscene favors and then working the debt off — the GM might eventually decide that the members of that organization are sick your shenanigans and either dock you rep, or just suspend you outright (see below).